How to keep money safe at home

 While it’s generally advisable to keep large sums in a bank or building society, some situations call for keeping cash at home.
 For example, those who are less able or find it difficult to travel may opt to keep money physically close.

 In such cases, it’s important to note the risks involved and identify sensible storage options.
-Risks include theft, fire and flood damage or the money losing value over time since you’re not earning any interest on it.

-For significant amounts of money (£100 or more), secure options include locked drawers, a lockable bureau or a secure filing cabinet.
 If you also have other valuable items such as jewellery, watches or official documentation that needs to be kept secure, investing in a good-quality safe is a wise choice.

 A safe’s cash rating indicates its level of security and whether it can protect your valuables from fire and water damage.
 The higher a safe’s cash rating, the better quality of protection the safe will offer, which means an insurance company will be willing to cover higher amounts of cash kept inside.
 Ratings are determined by the thickness of the safe walls, how many locks are included, as well as the quality of those locks.

 For smaller amounts, a safe may not be necessary.
 However, it’s still important to find a sensible and secure storage location.
-Fireproof lock boxes should also be considered for small amounts of cash and keys to cars.

 How much money can you keep at home legally?

-At the time of writing there was no legal limit on how much money you can keep in your home.
+At the time of writing, there was no legal limit on how much money you can keep in your home.
 However, the impracticality of keeping large amounts of money safe and secure may outweigh the perceived benefits.

 Does home insurance cover cash?